bibiki/impersonation-demo/README.md

 The relevant confguration for impersonation is in ConfigureKeycloakSpringSecurity.java.

 SwitchUserFilter is provided with a userDetailsService to be able to load the user being impersonated.
 This userDetailsService retrieves users from a database that is local to the application.
 Some other UserDetailsService could retrieve them from Keycloak, if Keycloak exposes an endpoint for that.

+Also, I used a filter to change the type of authentication principal.
+It might very well be better to use something in the AuthenticationManager and AuthenticationProvider part of Spring Security for this.